-These courses will be counted in computing the 2.2 GPA required for this major.
-Students majoring in Psychology must achieve a grade of C- (C
+These courses (including graduate courses) will be counted in computing the 2.2 GPA required for this major.
+Students majoring in Psychology must achieve a grade of C- (C minus) or above in all the required courses to graduate.

 Family Studies